 Trad climbing, or traditional rock climbing, is the original style of rock climbing in which climbers set and remove their protection as they climb.
 This allows climbers to climb any route that allows for removable protection.
-Our Intro to Trad Climbing course targets intermediate to advanced top-rope or sport climbers.
+Our 1-day Intro to Trad Climbing course targets intermediate to advanced top-rope and sport climbers.

 Trad climbing, or traditional rock climbing, is the original style of rock climbing in which climbers set and remove their protection as they climb.
 This allows climbers to climb any route that allows for removable protection.